 So if you’re stuck in a rut, take the opportunity to jet off and switch off.
 Visit museums, go on a river cruise and immerse yourself in the wonderful experience and opportunity that is travel.
 Go on an adventure and you’ll come back feeling rejuvenated.
 It might just be the mental reset tonic that you were looking for.

 published: June 11, 2019, 10:57 p.m.

 As someone who suffers from anxiety, trichotillomania and stress-related eczema, I understand the importance of looking after one’s wellbeing, especially when faced with all the pressures that modern-day life brings, and thought it might be a good idea to set up my own wellbeing blog.
-I have previously written ‘content marketing’, student-related blog posts on a public platform (specifically for Stagecoach Bus - see below for web links to two of them), which gave me the idea and confidence to set up my own blog.
+I have previously written ‘content marketing’ (student-related blog posts) for a bus company, which gave me the idea and confidence to set up my own blog.